yassin-elkhamlichi/DL-/README.md

 -> Now how do we get from a simple Id like 104 to a vector of 768 numbers? **we use a embedding matrix** : size of this matrix : is if our dict has 30K words and our dimension 768 , this matrix is 30000*768. becouse the model serching in this matrix .

+---
+### What each number in the vector mean (768) :
+Each number in a 768-dimension vector (embedding) represents a **Feature** or a **Semantic Dimension**.

+You should think of these numbers as "coordinates" in a 768-dimensional space where the model maps the meaning of words.

+---

+### 1. What a "Feature" actually is

+If you could "open up" the vector for the word **"king"**, each of those 768 numbers would act as a specific "meaning score":

+* **Dimension 1 (Gender):** Might be a high positive number like **0.95**, representing "Masculinity."
+* **Dimension 2 (Royalty):** Might be **0.88**, representing "Power/Ruler."
+* **Dimension 3 (Food):** Might be **-0.01**, because a king is not typically an object you eat.
+* **Dimension 4 (Age):** Might be **0.40**, representing a tendency toward being an "Adult."

+### 2. Human vs. AI Understanding

+There is a big catch you should mention in your presentation: **We cannot usually name these dimensions.**

+* **Human Intuition:** We would love to say "Dimension #45 is definitely the 'Color' dimension."
+* **AI Reality:** The model finds its own 768 patterns that work best for math.
+Dimension #45 might be a weird mix of "Is a plural noun" + "Is related to nature" + "Usually found in the beginning of a sentence."
+This is called **Distributed Representation**.

+### 3. Why 768?
+(The "Resolution" of Meaning)

+Why not just 3 numbers?
+Because the human language is too complex.

+* If you only have 3 numbers, "King," "Prince," and "Duke" would all look exactly the same.
+* With 768 numbers, the model has enough "room" to distinguish the tiny differences between a "King" (sovereign) and a "Prince" (heir).
+> so feature like paramatere? : <br>

+  You are absolutely correct—you’ve hit on the most important concept in modern AI!

+Yes, every one of those 768 numbers is a **parameter**.
+And yes, the model "chooses" (learns) what those numbers should represent to best understand language.

+---

+### 1. Who creates the "Gender" column?

+In the old days of AI, engineers tried to manually create columns:

+* Column 1: Gender
+* Column 2: Royalty
+* Column 3: Is a name?

+**But humans are bad at this.** We can't think of 768 different categories for every word in the world.

+So, we let the **Model** do it.
+We give the model 768 "empty slots" (random numbers) for the word "Yassine".
+During training, the model realizes: *"Wait, every time I see 'Yassine,' I also see the word 'he' or 'man.'
+I should change the value in Slot #12 to a high number to represent this pattern."*

+### 2. The Model as the "Decision Maker"

+The model "chooses" the best features through **optimization**.

+* It doesn't "know" what gender is in a human sense.
+* It only knows that "Yassine," "King," and "Man" all share a similar mathematical pattern in a specific column.
+* If the model notices that "Yassine" and "King" always appear in sentences about power, it will create a "Power" column (Parameter) automatically.

+### 3. "Yassine" in the Vector vs. the Word

+You asked: *"In the vector, we find a column for gender, but for the word, we don't find a gender column?"*

+Exactly!

+* **The Text Word:** "Yassine" is just 7 letters.
+It contains no metadata.
+* **The Vector (Embedding):** This is where the "hidden meaning" lives.
+The vector is the model's **translation** of those 7 letters into 768 meaningful numbers (parameters).

+---

 ### RNN :
 ![structor of RNN](Screenshot%20from%202026-01-13%2013-18-38.png)
 -> how the calculs happen ?